 Articles on each stage of the design process and tools used.

 A guide to understanding usability evaluation and testing.

 (for larger image or pdf download, click here)

-Anything and everything you do in your daily activities goes through a process, right?
+Anything and everything you do in your daily activities go through a process, right?
 Well yes, UI/UX Design has a process too.
-From the start to the end, it involves quite a few stages which involves a lot of researching, brainstorming, sketching, designing, iteration and discussions.
+From the start to the end, it involves quite a few stages which involve a lot of researching, brainstorming, sketching, designing, iteration and discussions.
 The above graphic aptly describes the complete process of a UX project, from start to finish.

 Some of the most important and widely used UX Design and Prototyping Tools are, Axure RP